Chapter 1 - His End

 Gritting his teeth against the new gush of blood and pain that flowed out of his body following his movement.
 Brandon reached around to the center of his back and gripped the handle of a dagger.

-It was a simple weapon, with a jet black handle and a blade as long as his palm and as sharp as any good blade could be.
+It was a simple weapon, with a jet-black handle and a blade as long as his palm and as sharp as any good blade could be.

 It sat sheathed just beneath his shirt and thrust through his leather belt so he could pull it when he needed it.
 Grabbing for it, but he refrains from brandishing it, he turned slowly.
-Using the pine tree at his shoulder as a crutch he took a pathetic stance more leaning then standing and glanced out into the now eerily silent forest.
+Using the pine tree at his shoulder as a crutch he took a pathetic stance more leaning than standing and glanced out into the now eerily silent forest.

 With his back up against the tree Brandon scanned the night with green eyes too dulled by pain to reflect anything but exhaustion and...Acceptance.
-He held his place there at the tree, panting, bleeding out, praying that this would be it and waiting for the monster to descend and devour him.
+He held his place there at the tree, panting, bleeding out, praying that this would be it, and waiting for the monster to descend and devour him.